 Colors of visualization display the distance from camera to individual point.
-A jet colormap is used to represent distances (red being closest and dark blue being the farthest away).
-Colormap is scaled for individual data set and can be adjusted easily.
+A jet color-map is used to represent distances from the viewpoint (red being closest and dark blue being the farthest away).
+Color-map is scaled for individual data set and can be adjusted easily.
 To make distance even more apparent the size of rendered points decreases with distance.

 The visualization module also supports selection of desired points in the point cloud.
 Because the interaction with individual point would require too much overhead only selection of point groups is supported in the current version.
-The size of groups can be defined as parameter.
+The size of selection group can be defined as parameter.
 In our case the size of few thousands points per group in data set with millions of points proved to be best option for good performance.
 To allow faster selection of groups of points we allow two-level point selection: (1) single group under mouse cursor is selected and (2) all the groups with points under mouse cursor are selected.
-The focused points are rendered with pink color while selected points are rendered in white (both colors are not in jet colormap and are thus easily distinguishable from the rest).
+The focused points are rendered with pink color while selected points are rendered in white (both colors are not in jet color-map and are thus easily distinguishable from the rest).
 An example of focused and selected point groups can be seen in Figure 5.

-Figure 5: The example of focused points (pink) and selected points (white).
+Fig. 5: The example of focused points (pink) and selected points (white).

 To get even better visualization experience, complete Potree visualization pipeline could be integrated, adding point shadowing and other more advanced visualization features.
+In our case we only followed few implementation solutions used in Potree library (point render size, server-client communication and few other features).

-2.4 Collaboration
+2.4 User Collaboration

-Collaboration allows users to share their view on data with other users in real time similar to [4].
-The user initiates sharing with activating share switch in preferences panel.
-Once activated other users can see such users in list of users (as shown in Figure 6a) and connect to a selected user by clicking on button with his/her name (see Figure 6b).
+Collaboration allows users to share their view on data with other users in real time similar to [14].
+The user initiates sharing by activating share switch in preferences panel.
+Once activated other users can see such users in list of users (as shown in Figure 6a) and connect to a selected user by clicking on button with his/her designation (see Figure 6b).
 Users that want to join the shared session must do so before the host user initiates data loading.
 After the loading is initiated by host other users can not connect anymore.
 The initiation of the loading starts loading the data from same database for all the connected users.
 The data loading is independent for each user due to the different speeds of the network connections and request handling speed of individual client.
+Users can navigate the scene separately and change their view on the data as is presented in Figure 6c (view of the main user) and 6d (view of the connected user).